RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 ### Blog

+Keeping a **journal** to record your creative process is extremely important.
+Don't let your ideas and thoughts fade away!
+Think of your blog as your *digital sketchbook* (more on that [here](https://github.com/RavensbourneWebMedia/Blogging#why-blogging)).
+We ask you to blog regularly and we'll check that you do it every week.

-What can be some of the challenges when running a workshop?
+**What can be some of the challenges when running a workshop?**